ben-razor/vega-guide/README.md

 Vega Protocol is a decentralized platform for trading derivatives.

-We create a collection of applications and associated documentation to guide a new user in using the Vega Protocol with GraphQL.
+This project creates applications and associated documentation to guide a new user in using the Vega Protocol with GraphQL.
 The submission includes:

 * A [Vega Protocol GraphQL Walkthrough Application](https://vega-walkthrough.web.app/)
 * A Vega Protocol [GraphQL in ReactJS Tutorial](https://vega-step-by-step.web.app/docs/vega/vega-react/) and an online demo of the [ReactJS Starter Application](https://vega-react.web.app/)